ssu-humane/ssu-humane.github.io/_pages/home.md

 ### Research Themes

-- Human-centered language technologies
+- Human-Centered Language Technologies
 - Multimodal (Vision and Language)
-- Data-Centric AI, Dataset Construction
+- Data-Centric AI, Resource Construction

 Target problems include but are not limited to:
 - Misinformation
-- Hate speech
+- Hate Speech

 ### Contact